British distance runners have excelled this month with a British men’s 10km record and the fastest-ever 3000m time indoors by a junior woman

 When Farah claimed the official UK record with 27:44 in 2010, I contacted Rose about his mark and he described the area of 10km records as “muddy waters”.
 He added: “If record courses have to start and finish within a certain distance, then my run in New Orleans does not qualify for record purposes.
 All one could say is that it is the fastest run over the 10km distance!”

-Hopefully Leonard will run even quicker in future to consign all these unratified marks to the history books.
+Hopefully, Leonard will run even quicker in the future to consign all these unratified marks to the history books.

 FitzGerald following in the footsteps of Zola Budd